LivCenteno/LMS/README.md

 This is a Learning management system where users can apply for a course and study for free.

-This system is created via Nodejs in backend and ReactJs in frontend while using Mysql.
+This system is created via Nodejs, Knexjs, ExpressJs in backend while using mariadb server